uc-cdis/data-simulator/README.md

 ## Basic Functionality

 Data simulator contains various commands to help simulate, test, and validate data dictionaries.
 These commands are generally accessed via `data-simulator`.
-However, if you are not managing your own virtual environment externally, you may need to prepend `poetry run` in front of your commands, as is described in the poetry documentation [here](https://python-poetry.org/docs/basic-usage/#using-poetry-run).
+However, if you are not managing your own virtual environment externally, you may need to prepend `poetry run` to your commands, as is described in the poetry documentation [here](https://python-poetry.org/docs/basic-usage/#using-poetry-run).

 #### Dictionary Validation